Foreign Minister demands apology, compensation from two journalists, Opposition Leader

 Foreign Minister demands apology, compensation from two journalists, Opposition LeaderDominica News Online - Tuesday, February 21st, 2017 at 1:40 PM

-Foreign Minister, Francine Baron, has written to talk show hosts Matt Peltier and Angelo Alleyne, as well as Opposition Leader, Lennox Linton for reportedly ‘defaming her character’ in relations to US$10,ooo she received in Malaysia while she was Dominica’s High Commissioner in London.
+Foreign Affairs Minister, Francine Baron, has written to talk show hosts Matt Peltier and Angelo Allen, as well as Opposition Leader, Lennox Linton for reportedly ‘defaming her character’ in relation to US$10,ooo she received in Malaysia while she was Dominica’s High Commissioner in London.

 She is also demanding US$10,000 from each of the three in the matter, which will go to a charity of her choice.